instructure/canvas-lms/doc/api/oauth.md

 Manual Token Generation
 -----------------------

-If your application only needs to access the API as a single user, the simplest option is to generate an access token on the user's profile page.
+For testing your application before you've implemented OAuth, the simplest option is to generate an access token on your user's profile page.
+Note that asking any other user to manually generate a token and enter it into your application is a violation of Canvas' terms of service.
+Applications in use by multiple users *must* use OAuth to obtain tokens.

+To manually generate a token for testing:

   1. Click the "profile" link in the top right menu bar, or navigate to `/profile`